Halloween Party Pranks and Games

 Don't Fall on Your Nose Setup

 Here it is: the grand finale you've all been waiting for!
-This one is for adults or older kids, and everyone must be a really good sport, and willing to take certain....."risks."
+This one is for adults or older kids, (probably 12 and up) and everyone must be a really good sport, and willing to take certain....."risks."

 The rest of the equipment is as follows: